desert rock formations

 Your doctor may recommend one or a combination of the following treatments:

-• Conventional surgery – The neurosurgeon removes part of your skull to access the AVM and seals off the AVM with special clips before closing the skull.
+• Conventional neurosurgery – The neurosurgeon removes part of your skull to access the AVM and seals off the AVM with special clips before closing the skull.

 • Endovascular embolization – In this minimally invasive alternative to open surgery, the neurosurgeon guides a catheter through the network of arteries using X-ray visualization until the thin tube reaches the site of the AVM.
 The neurosurgeon then inserts a material such as glue or a metal coil to reduce blood flow into the AVM.